James-Wirth/hot-jupiter/README.md

 )
 ```

+where `TIME` is the simulation duration in Megayears, `NUM_SYSTEMS` is the number of Monte-Carlo ensembles, `cluster` is the `Cluster` instance defined above, `hybrid_switch` is the boolean flag that turns on/off the hybrid mode, and `seed` is the seed for random number generation (included for reproducibility).

 This generates:

 - A results file: `<BASE_DIR>/NAME/run_XXX/results.parquet`
 - A summary report `<BASE_DIR>/NAME/run_XXX/summary.txt`

-Multiple runs with the same name are stored under auto-incrementing run_XXX identifiers.
+Multiple runs with the same name are stored under auto-incrementing `run_XXX` identifiers, for optional manual batching.
 When acessing `model.results` (see next section), data from all runs are automatically aggregated.

 ## Results